jchai002/choir-justice-supplies/au/en/ooma-end-user-portal.markdown

 ### Caller-ID Preferences

-If your extension can be reached by dialing multiple phone numbers, then you can manage your caller ID preferences by navigating to the Caller-ID option beneath the Preferences tab.
+If your extension can be reached by dialling multiple phone numbers, then you can manage your caller ID preferences by navigating to the Caller-ID option beneath the Preferences tab.

 <p align="center"><img alt="caller ID preferences" src="{{ site.baseurl }}/assets/images/end_user_portal/caller_id_preference.png" /></p>